Computer Security Software Buying Guide 2013

 TrueCrypt is free open-source disk encryption software for Windows, Mac and Linux that makes it nearly impossible for anyone without your password to get into your computer.
 Installing it can seem confusing for average computer users but once it’s set up TrueCrypt won’t let your operating system launch unless you input a secure password.
 For a step-by-step tutorial on how to do install it, look here.

 Not only do you want to make sure a thief can’t harvest your personal or business information, wouldn’t it be great to get your laptop back in the event it’s stolen?
 Several good services are available for Windows and Mac to do it.
 For only $20 a year GadgetTrak pinpoints the location of your laptop and then secretly snaps photos of the thief, which you can share with police.

-While it’s true iOS is safer than Android, the Apple ecosystem does have problems too.
-The biggest thing you need to watch out for are fake apps in the App Store that are really only ads for paid versions, or paid apps that completely rip off legitimate apps but don’t have much functionality.
+While it’s true iOS is also safer than Android, the Apple ecosystem does have problems too.
+While malware has crept in there, the biggest thing you need to watch out for are fake apps in the App Store that are really only ads for paid versions, or paid apps that completely rip off legitimate apps but don’t have much functionality.
 For this reason, never download an iOS app with a one or two-star rating.
-And while there are apps such as Lookout (free in iTunes) that can locate your lost device, Apple’s Find my iPhone does that all on its own.
+And while there are security apps such as Lookout (free in iTunes) that can locate your lost device, Apple’s Find my iPhone does that all on its own.